Welding I: Essentials, Safety, and MIG Class

 Skills & Concepts You’ll Learn:

-• How to set up a MIG welder, including voltage and wire speed settings.
+How to set up and adjust a MIG welder (voltage, wire speed, and gas).

 Equipment & Tools You’ll Learn: